top of page

 ⬇︎

-You see someone achieving something impressive and, instead of feeling inspired, you begin questioning your own direction.
+You observe someone achieving something impressive.
+Instead of feeling inspired, you begin to doubt your own direction.

-You may start wondering whether you chose the wrong path or if you should be doing something completely different.
+You start to wonder if you have chosen the wrong path or if you should be doing something completely different.

 REMEMBER: